rizwanakhtar7/project-4-server/README.md

 - I also was really impressed with how we managed to implement certain functionalites such as the number of stars for a course and using an average to calculate this.

-- Learning Django/ Python in one week and implement it in a project along with React
+- Learning Django/Python in one week and implement it in a project along with React.

 ### Challenges
 - Implementing models in Django with our concept in 1 week.